 this document.
 The research requirements of faculty are to be taken into consideration,

 especially if they are closely related to the curricula.
 The following is a hierarchical

 - Materials to support accreditation requirements and academic recognition of departments

 as well as materials required to support the core programs in Constantin College of

-Liberal Arts, the College of business which includes the Graduate School of Management,
+Liberal Arts, the Satish & Yasmin Gupta College of Business, the Braniff Graduate

-the Braniff Graduate School of Liberal Arts, and the Neuhoff School of Ministry.
+School of Liberal Arts, and the Ann & and Joe o.
+Neuhoff School of Ministry.